Guides Shifts and Scheduling

 Creating shifts, assigning team members, and configuring fallback behavior.

 Shifts determine who receives calls and when.
-The system uses your shift schedule to decide which staff members to ring when a call comes in.
+The system uses your shift schedule to decide which users to ring when a call comes in.

 Creating a shift

-Go to the Shifts page and click Add Shift.
+Go to the Shifts section and add a new shift.
 For each shift, you will set:

 • Name — a label like “Morning Shift” or “Weekend Coverage”